 Faith and hope to walk with God In the way that Enoch trod.

 Yes ask what your church can do for you- but jump right in and ask, “Now what can I do for the Lord, for this church?
 What can I do to assist in these services, on the boards and committees, on the upkeep of this building?
 In these bible studies, in these socials (when we have them again!)
 In short: “Lord what wilt Thou have me to do?”
 Amen!

-If you're interested in peace for yourself, be sure to look at our home page before leaving us.
-The Internet certainly is full with help regarding every imaginable subject.
-The foregoing is an item we hope will be interesting for peace enthusiasts and those who are interested in peace news.
+Note from the Peace Doctor: If you're concerned about peace for yourself, be sure to visit our home page before you go.
+The Web surely is loaded with articles regarding every kind of topic.
+Here is an item we expect will be of interest for peace seekers and those who are interested in peace news.